Coconut. Chewy. Guilt-Free Treat.

 Leave a comment below if you made these Coconut Banana Seed Bars.

-Take a picture and tag it #freshisreal
+Take a picture and share it on Instagram and tag it @freshisreal_ with the hashtag #freshisreal

 These chewy bars are packed with nutrient-dense ingredients, sweetened with mashed banana (and the optional touch of maple syrup or raw honey), and make the best easy dessert or energy bar.
 The Coconut Banana Seed Bars are ideal for school and office parties, as they are free of the top allergens.
 Serve them plain or jazzed up with a little drizzle of dark chocolate, a couple cranberries or goji berries, and coconut chip(s).